Priority Deadline for 2020-21 projects - April 3, 2020 @ 4:00pm

 Looking for other study abroad grant and scholarship opportunities?
 Find a list of APSU study abroad scholarships as well as outside funding opportunities here.

 There are two types of grants available.
-The Keys to the World grant is to be used for all students involved in a course, while B.O.L.D.
-Project grants will be awarded to individual students.
+The Keys to the World grant can be awarded to Faculty/Staff/Students who would like to reduce the cost of student related expenses in a service-learning or study abroad course, while B.O.L.D. project grants will be awarded to individual students who fall in an underrepresented category and have shown a financial need.
+Detailed instructions are shown below.

 - Keys to the World Grant (up to $7,500) is an award that aims to provide financial support for new or enhanced existing high

 impact practice (service-learning and/or study abroad) course experiences.
-Undergraduate
+Funding

 student applicants work with a faculty/staff member to develop new course initiatives